khandhaja/khandhaja.github.io/content/Khandha - My Second Brain Structure.md

 ## Publishing

 Currently, I am experimenting with two different methods of publishing excerpts from my Second Brain into a [[Digital Garden|digital garden]].
+For other tools, refer to [[Tools for Digital Garden]].

 <div class="rich-link-card-container"><a class="rich-link-card" href="https://quartz.jzhao.xyz" target="_blank">